 It Offers Many “Included” Shore Excursions

 “One of the best ‘extras’ with AmaWaterways is that they have a choice of excursions in most ports at no extra charge,” says travel advisor Candie Steinman, franchise owner, Dream Vacations, Fort Myers, FL.
-“While most river companies offer just one basic excursion, AmaWaterways has choices for extras including culinary choices and more adventurous offerings such as escorted bike trips.”
+“While some river companies offer just one basic excursion, AmaWaterways has choices for extras including culinary choices and more adventurous offerings such as escorted bike trips.”

 Another perk is that the line offers multiple “pace” levels of walking tours – gentle, regular and active.
 Gentle is designed for those guests needing a slower pace and, at times if possible (not always), even a bit less walking.
 Regular is simply a normal walking tour and pace.
-Active is for very fit travelers wishing more intensity and a faster pace.
+Active is for fit travelers wishing more intensity and a faster pace.